How We Help

 No books.
 No films.
 No songs.
 Nothing about you, your family, or your culture.

 The schools we work with largely are within low SES communities of Western Sydney.
 We recognise that shifting the financial wellbeing of individuals and communities starts at the grassroots level – creating change through the power of the written word allows students to potentially change the narratives of their lives.
+This has never been as important as it is now, with children experiencing disrupted learning over the past two years.

 All funds you raise through Booktober™ will go directly towards providing opportunities for these kids with the provision of books and specialised literacy programs.
+If you believe in the power of literacy and creativity, then Booktober is definitely for you!

 "Working with WestWords changed my life.
 It’s helped me with my confidence, it’s helped me with my writing skills, with how I write, with the way I view writing.
 They basically made me a better person."